A first look at Rolfing a fascial therapy

 Second, there is the formalistic work, the Rolfing system, that is, the 10 series of Rolfing.
 This work takes a much larger perspective on you as a client.
 The focus is on a holistic, systematic change in tensions within your body.
 There is this one question asked from different perspectives: Does every fascia layer glide in its environment?
 And can these fascia layers use the leeway of your body?
 That is why the Rolfing fascia therapy, especially in the 10 series, includes movement training.
 The goal is to translate tissue changes into mobility.
 Rolfing aims for an easy and pain free uprightness.

-And thirdly, Rolfing addresses clients who have already experienced a certain amount of body work.
+And thirdly, the fascial therapy Rolfing addresses clients who have already experienced a certain amount of body work.
 Be it a completed Rolfing 10 series, osteopathic treatments or Feldenkrais sessions.
 This type of fascia therapy is then like a refresh or readjustment.
 Most clients use it as careful maintenance of their body in the process of getting older.

 Fascia therapy – why at all

 Fascia has only recently come into scientific focus.
 As recent studies have shown, fascia is very rich with sensory nerve endings.
 If you look at the entire fascia network, this represents even the richest sense organ in the human body according to a new projection.